 Niagara State Park is the oldest State Park in the USA and sees over 8 million visitors per year.
 Spanning both the USA and Canada, Niagara Falls is the second largest waterfalls in the world (after Victoria Falls in Africa).
 Isn’t that reason enough to put it on your travel bucket list?
 In this guide, I’ll share how to visit Niagara Falls from Buffalo in New York state, including how to get there by plane, bus, train, car and ride share.
 I’ll also explain how to get to the falls from the Niagara Falls Visitor’s Center, how to cross Rainbow Bridge into Canada and how to travel onwards to Toronto.
 I also have a guide for the 15 Best Things To Do In Niagara Falls.

-At the end of this article I’ve included a map of how to get from Buffalo to Niagara Falls.
+At the end of this article I’ve included a map.
 While you’re in New York State and ticking off the big sights, here’s are a few guide to visiting the Big Apple, including the 10 Iconic Things To Do in New York for Tourists, Inside The Statue of Liberty – Are Crown Access Tickets Worth It? and How to Visit The Statue of Liberty

 Best Airport for Niagara Falls – Buffalo